Grant Privileged Access to Helios BYOC Cell

-"Breakglass" access grants SingleStore access to the BYOC cell using a secure and transparent Breakglass EC2 instance provisioned within the EKS cluster.
+Privileged access grants SingleStore access to the Helios BYOC cell using a secure and transparent EC2 instance (privileged access instance) provisioned within the EKS cluster.

 While Bootstrapping the Amazon EKS VPC, access to the Kubernetes API Server endpoint is configured as Private to minimize the exposure to the API and reduce the risk of unauthorized access that may compromise the cluster's state, compute resources, service availability, or sensitive data.

 These restrictions also limit SingleStore's ability to interact directly with the BYOC cell.
-Therefore, to perform repair or maintenance tasks on the BYOC cell, SingleStore requires Breakglass access to the BYOC cell.
+Therefore, to perform repair or maintenance tasks on the BYOC cell, SingleStore requires privileged access to the BYOC cell.

-Follow the steps in Provide Breakglass Access to SingleStore and Revoke Breakglass Access to ensure a secure, auditable, and efficient process for providing temporary Breakglass access to critical resources.
+Follow the steps in Provide Privileged Access to SingleStore and Revoke Privileged Access to ensure a secure, auditable, and efficient process for providing temporary privileged access to critical resources.

-During the Bootstrapping process, an EC2 instance (namely the Breakglass instance) is provisioned within the EKS cluster to facilitate the execution of Kubernetes commands while maintaining high security standards.
-Access to the Breakglass instance is strictly controlled via the AWS Session Manager, without requiring SSH keys or public endpoints.
+During the Bootstrapping process, an EC2 instance ("the privileged access instance") is provisioned within the EKS cluster.
+This instance enables privileged access for SingleStore and facilitates the execution of Kubernetes commands while maintaining high security standards.
+Access to this EC2 instance is strictly controlled via the AWS Session Manager, without requiring SSH keys or public endpoints.

-SingleStore creates an IAM role named ssm-access-from-other-accounts (or ssm-access-from-other-accounts-<eks_cluster_name>) to govern access to the Breakglass instance and adds the required policies to enable access to the instance.
-SingleStore assumes this role to access the Breakglass instance.
+SingleStore creates an IAM role named ssm-access-from-other-accounts (or ssm-access-from-other-accounts-<eks_cluster_name>) to govern access to the privileged access instance and adds the required policies to enable access to this instance.
+SingleStore assumes this role to access the privileged access instance.

 SingleStore implements the following safeguards to uphold the security standards: